runtimeverification/wasm-semantics/wasm.md

 Instructions
 ------------

-According to the WebAssembly semantics there are 4 categories of instructions.
+According to the WebAssembly semantics there are 3 categories of instructions.

 -  Plain Instructions (`PlainInstr`): Most instructions are plain instructions.
 They could be wrapped in parentheses and optionally includes nested folded instructions to indicate its operands.
 -  Structured control instructions (`BlockInstr`): Structured control instructions are used to control the program flow.
 They can be annotated with a symbolic label identifier.
--  Administrative Instructions (`AdminInstr`): Administrative instructions are used to experess the reduction of `traps`, `calls`, and `control instructions`.
 -  Folded Instructions (`FoldedInstr`): Folded Instructions describes the rules of desugaring plain instructions and block instructions.

 Also in our definition, there are some helper instructions not directly used in programs but will help us define the rules, they are directly subsorted into `Instr`.